Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, How Would You Like the World to Be?.md

 None of us like the way things are going.
 We all know that [[What Got Us Here Will Not Get Us To Where We Want To Go]].
 One of the first steps towards change is to Imagine something [[Better]].

 Greg and I would like to invite you into our ongoing conversation.
+___

+From Greg:

+*What if, right about now, every human soul were to answer one little question it seems we've never considered:*

+***HOW WOULD YOU LIKE THIS WORLD TO BE?***

+*Please, just imagine it, bravely and from the heart... speak it, write it, sign it, share it...*

+*What if we the listen to each other, all the world around, starting with the kids?*

+*What if, one what's important, we find agreement enough to finally* ***believe*** *our world can get better?
+So we act like it, and so it does...
+What if?*
+____

 To join us, simply:

 1. Answer The Question on [The Survey](https://docs.google.com/forms/d/1Z9dLB9XQI3k6G7BVfenGELL76fVeFsMgkYrQg4O2NY0/edit) and view responses from others
 2. Share the link to this page, and invite your network to answer The Question